 - Students whose programs have been cancelled may also contact their program directors to inquire about the option of rolling their applications over to the next application cycle.
 Many programs have taken advantage of this opportunity, but please check with your individual program.

 - You may check the UGA Bulletin for the availability of other UGA courses that could fit your academic needs.

 - You may check the availability of Domestic Field Study programs that fit your academic needs.

-- You may schedule an appointment with a Study Abroad Advisor to discuss additional study abroad opportunities.
+- You may schedule an appointment with a Global Education Advisor to discuss additional study abroad opportunities.